-When someone attending the place of worship/area of ministry, is known to have abused children or is known to be a risk to adults at risk, the Leadership will supervise the individual concerned and offer pastoral care.
-But in its safeguarding commitment to the protection of children and adults at risk, set boundaries for that person which they will be expected to keep.
-This may involve the use of risk assessments and supervision agreements (See Appendix 5).
+When someone attending the place of worship/area of ministry, is known to have abused children, is under investigation, or is known to be a risk to adults with care and support needs, the Leadership will supervise the individual concerned and offer pastoral care.
+But in its safeguarding commitment to the protection of children and adults at risk, boundaries must be set for that person which they will be expected to keep.
+These boundaries will be based on a risk assessment and through consultation with appropriate parties.
+(See Appendix 5).